ppengtang/oicr/README.md

 **The code to train and eval our original OICR using PyTorch as backend is available [here](https://github.com/vadimkantorov/caffemodel2pytorch/blob/master/README.md).
 Thanks [Vadim](http://vadimkantorov.com/)!**

+We provide an implementation that supports multi-gpu training at [here](https://github.com/ppengtang/oicr/tree/pcl-multiGPU).

 ### Introduction

 **Proposal Cluster Learning (PCL)** is a framework for weakly supervised object detection with deep ConvNets.